bbauska/W3Cx-2of5/README.md

 to introduce the idea briefly.
 Basically, a given element on your Web page can be distinguished by any number of unique or common attributes.
-You can identify it uniquely with an 'id' attribute, or group it with a class of other elements by setting the 'class' attribute.
+You can identify it uniquely with an 'id' attribute, or group it with a class of other elements by setting the 'class' attribute.<br>

 Attributes in HTML are written inside the opening tag like this: